 GAO agreed with DoD’s decision, concurring that the Protester’s proposal didn’t fall under any of FAR 52.212-1’s exceptions.
 Because the “proposal was late and therefore ineligible for award, [Protester was] not an interested party to challenge the agency’s subsequent evaluation and award decision”, so GAO dismissed the case.

 Overall, this case serves as a stark reminder: as quick as internet transmissions are, sometimes the tubes get clogged.
 We here at Koprince Law know how important it is to get things filed on time (as we’ve discussed here, here, here and here, for example).
-If you have government contract questions and a tight deadline, give us a call!
+If you have government contract questions and a tight deadline, email us or give us a call at 785-200-8919.
 We’re here to help!